teleprint-me/py.gpt.prompt/README.md

 ## Features

-PyGPTPrompt supports a range of commands for interacting with web pages, RSS feeds, and the local file system:
+PyGPTPrompt supports a range of commands for interacting with web pages, RSS feeds, shell processes, and the local file system:

 ![GPT-3.5 Turbo Demo](./assets/gpt-3.5-turbo.gif)

 ### Web Pages

 - `/robots <url>`: Get the robots.txt of a specified URL.
 - `/browse <url>`: Fetch HTML from a specified URL, convert it to Markdown, and cache it locally.
 If the content already exists in the cache, it will return the cached version.

 ### RSS Feeds

 - `/rss <url>`: Fetch and display full text articles from an RSS feed.

+### Sub-Process

+- `/ <command>`: Execute a shell command (restricted by configuration).

+For example:

+- `/ cat <file>`: Read content from a local file.
+- `/ git status`: Display the status of a git repository.

 ### Filesystem

-These commands are access restricted by configuration:
+Access to filesystem commands is restricted by configuration for enhanced privacy:

--   `/ls <dir>`: List files in a local directory.
+- `/ls <dir>`: List files in a local directory without revealing user names, ownership, or other sensitive details.
 For example, `/ls Documents/` lists all files and directories within the `Documents/` directory.
--   `/read <file> [start_line] [end_line]`: Read local file content from `start_line` to `end_line` (if specified).
-The line numbers start at 1.
-For example, `/read test.txt 10 20` reads lines 10 to 20 from the `test.txt` file.
--   `/tree <directory> [--ignore dir1,dir2,...]`: Display the directory and file structure in a tree format.
-Optionally, ignore specified directories.
-For instance, `/tree /path/to/directory --ignore dir1,dir2` displays the file structure excluding `dir1` and `dir2`.
--   `/git <params>`: Access and execute local git commands.
-For example, `/git status` will show the current status of your git repository.

 ## Configurations